 To set the mood, just listen to Cab Calloway tell you how it is…in 1932 (five years before cannabis became illegal in the United States).

 I moved to Los Angeles to focus on municipal-level compliance documentation for legal cannabis businesses.
 Immediately prior to relocating, I developed more than 100 county-level applications for outdoor cultivation in Humboldt County, California.
-Before that, I was developing state-level cannabis business applications for clients in Denver, Illinois, Maryland, and Pennsylvania.
+Before that, I was developing state-level cannabis business applications for clients in Colorado, Illinois, Maryland, and Pennsylvania.

 In this installment of Gooey’s Coffee Shop Cannabis, let’s discuss what I didn’t know before I came to Los Angeles to help legal cannabis businesses get permitted.